Introduction: Brain Tune E-book

 Ethics strip away the facade: Behind every egg lies the broken body of a hen confined to cages, her reproductive system exploited until exhaustion.
 Male chicks, deemed unprofitable, are killed at birth — a silent massacre hidden behind the breakfast table.
 What is marketed as nourishment is, in truth, reproductive violence disguised as tradition.

-Ethics strip away the facade: Fish are not willing offerings, but beings commodified through industrial systems of control.
+Ethics strip away the facade: Fish and marine animals are not offerings but beings commodified through industrial systems of control.
 They are confined in crowded aquaculture pens, their movements restricted, their bodies medicated and genetically manipulated for profit.
 Wild fish are dragged from oceans in massive nets, suffocated in terror, their ecosystems shattered by overfishing.
+To remove them from this environment is to collapse their biology into panic and suffocation.
 Recreational fishing reframes domination as leisure, turning sentient beings into trophies.
 What is marketed as health or tradition is in truth systemic violence — captivity, manipulation, and mass killing disguised as nourishment.
-To consume fish is to deny their subjectivity, reducing living beings to products.
+To consume them is to deny their subjectivity, reducing sentient beings to products.
+It is also to deny our own physical characteristics, forcing our bodies into a role they were never designed to play: intruders in ecosystems that do not include us.
 Liberation demands we see them not as resources but as individuals, refusing the silent normalization of their suffering

 4-10 Beyond Food: Expanding the Scope of Exploitation